John Gordon Davis

-John Gordon Davis (21 January 1936 – 5 November 2014) was a Rhodesian writer of adventure novels.
+John Gordon Davis (21 January 1936 – 5 November 2014) was a Southern Rhodesian writer of adventure novels.
 The worldwide success of his first published novel, Hold My Hand I'm Dying (1967), prompted him to become a full-time writer.

 Education and early occupations

 Of Welsh heritage, Gordon Davis was born in the town of Enkeldoorn in Southern Rhodesia (now Chivhu, Zimbabwe), to John Gordon-Davis and Iris Tilly.
 His father, the local bank manager, had grown up in Colesberg, South Africa, where his own father was at one time mayor.
 John Junior went to school at Bishops in Cape Town, matriculated at Umtata High School in the Transkei and obtained a BA in Political Science from Rhodes University in Grahamstown.
 While a student, he joined the Seaman's Union.
 He paid his tuition fees by working as a deckhand in the British Merchant Navy for two years, sailing around much of the world, and by joining the Dutch whaling fleet in the Antarctic.
 His experiences at sea later served as inspiration for his whaling novels Cape of Storms (1970) and Leviathan (1976).

 Gordon Davis travelled widely as a graduate, at times accompanied by his then girlfriend Patti Dougherty.
 He travelled around the Americas, worked for a spell at a gold mine in Northern Canada, practised law in Toronto and hitch-hiked and drove around the United States.
 He also worked as a steward on the Union-Castle Line and the Cunard Line, and hitch-hiked through the Australian Outback.
 Whilst working as a clerk for the chief justice back in Rhodesia and going on circuit with him, Gordon Davis obtained a bachelor's degree in Law from the University of South Africa.
-He was called to the Bar, working as assistant public prosecutor in the Magistrate's Courts in the years ahead of Rhodesia's Unilateral Declaration of Independence in 1965.
+He was called to the bar, working as assistant public prosecutor in the Magistrate's Courts in the years ahead of Rhodesia's Unilateral Declaration of Independence in 1965.
 He next became Crown Counsel in the Attorney General's Chambers.

 In the Rhodesian capital Salisbury, Gordon Davis had a chance encounter with adventure writer Wilbur Smith, whom he knew from their time at Rhodes University.
 Gordon Davis said he had just come back from Canada, where he had gone looking for adventure without finding it.
 Smith told him he was living off the royalties of his recent first novel, which had been published in 1964.
 Gordon Davis, who had believed that no one, especially in Africa, could make a living out of writing, was inspired by Smith's success to try his hand at it.
 According to Smith in his 2018 memoir On Leopard Rock, Gordon Davis said: "Jesus, if an arsehole like you can publish a book, imagine what I could do."
 Smith replied: "Well, Gordon Davis, don't tell me about it, go and do it."